Tripwire/bashbug-shellshock-test/README.md

 bashbug-shellshock-test
 =======================

 This offline tool is not supported and is provided for informational purposes only.
+This tool is dependent on Python 2.7.

 '''
 '